 The document has been drawn up by a Forth Ports Harbour Master, a leading member of the towage industry and a Forth Pilot.
-The document was circulated for consultation prior to implementation.
+The document was circulated for consultation prior to implementation, and is reviewed frequently.

 The guidelines draw on good practice from the industry.